-On Wednesday’s Philosophy in Action Radio, I interviewed mom-of-twins Cheryl Hein about “Parenting a Child with Disabilities.”
+On Wednesday’s episode of Philosophy in Action Radio, I interviewed mom-of-twins Cheryl Hein about “Parenting a Child with Disabilities.”
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed:

 - Enhanced M4A Feed: Subscribe via iTunes or another podcast player

 - Standard MP3 Feed: Subscribe via iTunes or another podcast player

 What are some of the rewards and challenges of parenting a child with disabilities?
 How should parents navigate family dynamics, education, and social interactions?
 How can parents do right by their disabled child, as well as themselves and other family members?